A new method for collecting floating waste is in use at ports in Scandinavia and the UK.

 In Bergen, Norway, a single, small-size PortBin collected over 12 000 pieces of plastic in six months.
 About 60 per cent of the plastic came from single-use packaging for food and drink, as well as from other items for private consumption.

-The PortBin fixed products help to collect marine waste which would otherwise be floating in ports and harbours.
+The PortBin tide products help to collect marine waste which would otherwise be floating in ports and harbours.
 They can make public areas cleaner and nicer, while protecting wildlife and giving ports environmental credentials.
 They can also lower the cost of waste collection in ports.

 Public awareness of the problems surrounding plastic waste and ocean waste is at an all-time high.
 Effective measures to handle such waste are only becoming more sought after.

-The PortBin fixed was launched commercially in 2017.
+The PortBin tide was launched commercially in 2017.
 It has been sold to many ports and harbours in Norway, Denmark and the UK.
 SpillTech is currently exploring market opportunities in Asia, Europe and North America.

 Device for collecting marine waste along the coast